iasonsky/EfficientEquivariantTransferLearning/Blogpost.md

 hand, we noticed that the publication included a different subset of the transfer learning methods for different tasks, so we wanted to verify whether the results also hold for the missing experiments.
-The publication included a limited discussion of the weight patterns *λ-equitune* learns, but it was based on a plot created for a single training example, which clearly does not generalize and is insufficient for drawing meaningful conclusions.
+The publication included a limited discussion of the weight patterns *λ-equitune* learns, but it was based on a plot created for a single training example, which does not generalize and is insufficient for drawing meaningful conclusions.
 Additionally, we also noticed that many of the tasks chosen, for example image classification, were not equivariant but invariant in their nature, so good results on these does not necessarily verify true equivariance of the solution.
 These observations motivated us to perform reproducibility studies on some of the original data sets, expand the discussion of the inner workings of